xiaopv/xiaopv.github.io/_teaching/2020-spring-mat151.md

 ## Homework Assignments

+ * 3/10/20
+   * WebAssign homework.
+   * Finish your assignment for Task 6.4.

  * 3/5/20
    * WebAssign homework.
    * Stop by my office before Spring break.
 Bring your goal sheet so we can cross check the records.